Nelson railway station: History

 The station was opened on 1 February 1849 by the East Lancashire Railway, which later became part of the Lancashire & Yorkshire Railway.
 It was named after the Nelson Inn at Marsden, the public house adjacent to the station.

 It was not until later in the nineteenth century that Nelson came into existence as a town; it was previously two separate villages called Great Marsden and Little Marsden.
 The line was formerly on a through route to and the Aire Valley, but this was closed beyond Colne in 1970.

 The station forms part of Nelson Interchange, which also includes a new bus station, which opened in December 2008, adjacent to the now disused eastbound platform.
 The station originally had an island platform configuration, but only the westbound face is now used following the singling of the track southwards to in December 1986.
 The station retains its original platform canopy.

 Facilities

-The station is still staffed on a part-time basis (Mon-Sat mornings and afternoons), with the local Tourist Information office located here.
-Full step-free access is available, with ramps & a lift to/from platform level to the main entrance, plus a level walkway to the bus station building.
+The station is still staffed on a part-time basis by the local Tourist Information office, which located here.
+Full step-free access is available, with ramps and a lift to/from platform level to the main entrance, plus a level walkway to the bus station building.